Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.rst

     ./snmp --hostname 10.80.32.109

-The check then
+Calling this the check...

+#. fetches a set of most common SNMP OIDs like *Contact* or *Uptime*, defined in ``device-oids/any-any-any.csv``,
 #. calls ``snmpget -v 2c -c public -r 0 -t 7 -OSqtU -M $HOME/.snmp/mibs:/usr/share/snmp/mibs 10.80.32.109 OID1 OID2 ...``,
 #. parses the output,
-#. interprets the result and calculates the state.
+#. interprets the result and calculates the return state.

-Without further arguments, the check just parses some most common OIDs like *Contact* or *Uptime*, defined in ``device-oids/any-any-any.csv``.

-Other example using an additional MIB directory:
+Other example using a more specific OID list and an additional MIB directory:

 .. code-block:: bash

-    /usr/lib64/nagios/plugins/snmp3 \
+    /usr/lib64/nagios/plugins/snmp \
         --device switch-fs-s3900.csv \
         --mibdir +/usr/lib64/nagios/plugins/device-mibs/switch-fs-s3900 \
         --hide-ok \